Currituck County, North Carolina: Government and politics

 Politically Currituck is a typical "Solid South" county.
 It voted more than eighty percent for every Democratic candidate between 1920 and 1948.
 Currituck never voted Republican until, after voting for American Independent George Wallace in 1968, turning decisively to Richard Nixon in 1972.
 Since then, Currituck has become a powerfully Republican county.
 The last Democrat to carry Currituck has been Jimmy Carter in 1980, and at the 2016 election Hillary Clinton received less than a quarter of the county's vote.

 The county is run by elected county commissioners, and Currituck County is a member of the Albemarle Commission regional council of governments.
 Currituck has recently paced all other counties in growth throughout North Carolina, as commuters from the Hampton Roads metro of Virginia as well as work-from-home employees have flocked to the county.
-The Board of Commissioners placed a moratorium on solar farms in February 2017, but have since rescinded it with two new solar projects in the works as of 2023.
+The Currituck County Board of Commissioners placed a moratorium on solar farms in February 2017, but have since rescinded it with two new solar projects in the works as of 2023.